 “I beg your pardon,” said a badly matted Persian.
 “Did a fairy say something about barking?”

-Bramble watched as Glimmer flitted across the courtyard to where dogs in their cages were shaking off water with such enthusiasm that one by one, their cage doors popped open by themselves––at least, that’s how the caregivers explained it after the long day was over.
+Bramble watched as Glimmer flitted across the courtyard to where dogs in their cages were shaking off water with such enthusiasm that one by one, their cage doors popped open by themselves––at least, that’s how the caregivers explained the events of that day.

 Glimmer stopped in mid flit.